dadiboyena/GettingandCleaningData/CodeBook.md

         Standing
         Laying

-Measurement Means
+Measurement Means:
 	All variables are the mean of a measurement for each subject and activity.
 This is indicated by the initial Mean in the variable name.
 	All values are floating point numbers.

     Time domain body acceleration mean along X, Y, and Z:
         MeanTimeBodyAccMeanX